gristlabs/grist-help/help/imports.md

 By default, Grist imports new data as new tables, but the Import dialog allows you to change the destination and import data into an existing table.

-When importing to an existing table, Grist will attempt to match the column names from your data to the column names in the destination table.
-To manually specify which column from your data to import into a destination column, click the "three dots" (ellipsis) button to open a menu with a list of columns from your imported data.
-You may then click on a column name to match it to a destination column, or select 'Skip' to skip importing data to a given destination column.
+When importing to an existing table, Grist will attempt to match the columns from your imported file to the columns in the destination table.
+To manually specify column matching, click the "three dots" button to open a menu with a list of columns from your imported file.
+Click on a column name to match it to a destination column, or select 'Skip' to skip importing data from that column.

 ![import-dialog](images/import-dialog-matching.png)